<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171605496452306&amp;ev=PageView&amp;noscript=1">

 As food costs continue to rise, It’s more important than ever for food manufacturers and distributors to calculate their sales, costs, and traceability efforts to ensure product quality and operational strategy are as competitive as possible.

-Catch weight calculation tools help to minimize human error and increase profit margins.
+Catch weight calculation tools help to minimize human error, allow for accurate invoicing, and increase profit margins.
 While the concept of catch weight is nothing new, plenty of food distributors still use manual processes to calculate catch weight – which can result in inefficient processes and a higher risk of error.

 Manual catch weight management and calculation processes are outdated and can lead to more problems than they solve – which is why choosing a state-of-the-art ERP solution like Inecta is crucial for growing your business and learning how to calculate catch weight.